 - A complex cast: Restructurings often entail a broad range of protagonists - the equity, senior debt, junior debt, bilateral country debt providers, trade creditors, unions, government(s) and management.
 Understanding early on where the value breaks, who is driving the deal, conflicts of interest, and who can spoil a deal, are critical.
 Where distressed funds are involved, be aware that their tactics and strategies can differ significantly from those of traditional buyout houses. - Cram-down/process: Cramming down outof-the-money creditors and/or equity will be the critical catalyst as to how a restructuring is framed.
 Techniques vary from country to country, and there may be scope to avail of more debtor-friendly legal systems.
 Due process is not just a sell-side issue.
-Buyers need to ensure the restructuring is immaculate to avoid claims and/or the deal being unwound.
+Buyers need to ensure the restructuring is fair and completed in accordance with the terms of existing agreements and the law to avoid claims and/ or the deal being unwound.
 Court sanctioned restructurings may provide legal comfort.
-It would be rare for the "sell-side" to provide any meaningful indemnification from claims from crammed-down creditors, so being into the detail of the restructuring plan and its efficacy will be critical. - Loan-to-own strategies: Credit funds are well-versed with taking positions in capital structures as part of a loan-to-own strategy or otherwise.
-Even where their fund terms permit investment into debt or mezzanine securities, many buyout funds have stayed clear of such structuring.
-As we enter a period of greater financial strain on business, PE should remain open-minded and creative about more structured deals to achieve control, e.g. around distressed add-on targets.
-Having a clear view on the capital structure sensitivities and endgame is critical.
+It would be rare for the "sell-side" to provide any meaningful indemnification from claims from crammed-down creditors, so paying special attention to the detail of the restructuring plan and its efficacy will be critical.

+Loan-to-own strategies: Credit funds are well-versed with taking positions in capital structures as part of a loan-to-own strategy or otherwise.
+Even where their fund terms permit investment into debt or mezzanine securities, many buyout funds have stayed clear of such structuring although there has been in the recent years increasing activity in the sponsor backed loan-to-own debt deals.
+As we enter a period of greater financial strain on business, PE should remain open-minded and creative about more structured deals to achieve control, especially with new opportunities to refinance debt burdened businesses.
+Having a clear view on the possibilities under the existing credit facilities, capital structure sensitivities and endgame is critical.

-Facilitating a distressed deal
+Facilitating a distressed deal out-of-court

 - Time pressure: Sale processes are nearly always on an accelerated basis as insolvency looms.
 There is often insufficient time for a normal, full due diligence process. - Access to information: One of the biggest challenges for distressed M&A is access to quality information.
 Promoters of the distressed company have either already been removed or have limited financial upside.
-In such circumstances, they may not be particularly cooperative and, in the case of historic mismanagement, the information they leave behind may be incomplete and/or poorly organised. - Conversion risk: Buyers potentially need to commit material resources early in the process in order to address challenging due diligence needs: but because of the more structured nature of a distressed M&A deal and the multiple protagonists, the conversion prospects may be less clear early on. - Costs: In the distressed M&A arena, it is less likely that a seller can absorb or mitigate those costs through break fee agreements or similar.
-Additionally, obtaining exclusivity (often a prerequisite for a buyer to incur material costs) may be difficult in a fluid distressed sale scenario where seller stakeholders must transact quickly and are seeking to keep all options open. - Timeline and certainty: Sellers/stakeholders likely require a quick sale and may place increased weight on a buyer's antitrust position.
-Similarly, if the nature of the asset or the identity of the buyer makes government intervention possible, buyers should be prepared to enter into negotiations with government authorities in an effort to reduce conditionality and keep to a compressed timetable. - Asset deals: Buyers often prefer an asset purchase transaction in order to limit assumed liabilities, but these are generally more complicated and slower to execute.
-Asset transactions typically require extensive diligence around transferability of assets, and there is often also a potential requirement for third party consents.
+In such circumstances, they may not be particularly cooperative and, in the case of historic mismanagement, the information they leave behind may be incomplete and/or poorly organized. - Success risk: Buyers potentially need to commit material resources early in the process in order to address challenging due diligence needs in a fast paced environment; however, given the distressed nature of the target and the many interested parties in any distressed M&A deal, the liklihood of a successful bid may be less clear than in a traditional M&A process. - Costs: In the distressed M&A arena, it is less likely that a seller can absorb or mitigate those costs through break fee agreements or similar.
+Additionally, obtaining exclusivity (often a prerequisite for a buyer to incur material costs) may be difficult in a fluid distressed sale scenario where seller stakeholders must sell quickly and are seeking to keep all options open. - Timeline and certainty: Sellers/stakeholders likely require a quick sale and may place increased weight on a buyer's certianty to close.
+Antitrust risk, foreign investment concerns or financing contingencies can derail a bid for a distress asset.
+Bidders should have committed financing and a clear view of regulatory risk to reduce conditionality and keep to a compressed timetable.